zedwerks/keycloak-smart-fhir/CONTRIBUTING.md

 All changes to the `main` branch must be approved by one or more project maintainers.

-For a list of project maintainers, see the [MAINTAINERS.md](MAINTAINERS.md) page.
 We are always looking for additional maintainers, so please contact us if you are interest in helping to drive the project forward.

 ## Setup